apache/spark/python/docs/source/reference/index.rst

 This page lists an overview of all public PySpark modules, classes, functions and methods.

 .. note::
-   Spark SQL, DataFrame, Pandas API on Spark, Structured Streaming, and MLlib (DataFrame-based) support Spark Connect.
+   DataFrame, SQL, Pandas API on Spark, Structured Streaming, and MLlib (DataFrame-based) support Spark Connect.

 .. toctree::